-Typically expressed in lumens or ANSI lumens, brightness specification is an important reference when selecting a projector.
+Typically expressed in lumens or ANSI lumens, the brightness specification is an important reference point when selecting a projector.
 However, the practical meaning of projector brightness and how to choose a projector for your specific installation needs can be confusing.
-The following information will help you understand the relationship between brightness and projection effect, as well as the application of brightness in projector technology.
+The following information will help you understand the relationship between brightness and projection outcomes, as well as the application of brightness in projector technology.

 If you’d like to watch movies using a projector on a 100”~120” screen without ambient lighting, around 2,000 lumens of projection brightness is ideal.
 If you need to turn on ambient lighting or if there are bright light sources in the room, a projector with 3,000 lumens or more will display clear images.

-Based on the information above, you may wonder if a model with higher brightness can be applied to various projection sizes and ambient lighting requirements while guaranteeing clear images with excellent color.
+Based on the information above, you may wonder if a model with higher brightness can be applied to various projection sizes and ambient lighting requirements while guaranteeing clear images with excellent colour.
 Not necessarily.
-For home theater systems, we recommend that consumers choose the projector with appropriate brightness to show the clearest images with the best color performance and contrast effect.
+For home theatre systems, we recommend that consumers choose a projector with appropriate brightness to show the clearest images with the best colour performance and contrast ratio effect.

-Please refer to CinematicColor™ for Colors as Directors Envisionedfor detailed information on the projector’s color performance.
+Please refer to CinematicColor™ for Colours as Directors Envisioned for detailed information on projector colour performance.

 When selecting a projector, there are many specifications to consider.
 Among them, one of the most critical specifications is brightness.
-Only with appropriate lumens for the throw distance and ambient lighting can the projector produce spectacularly clear images with true colors.
-This is particularly crucial for consumers choosing home theater systems.
+Only with appropriate lumens for the throw distance and ambient lighting in your situation can the projector produce spectacularly clear images with true colours.
+This is particularly crucial for consumers choosing home theatre systems.
 Before selecting the projector, you first need to determine the distance between the projector and screen, the expected picture size, and whether you’ll need lights turned on when watching movies.
-These criteria are very helpful when choosing projectors, so you can ensure the most enjoyable viewing experience for your family with the ideal home theater system.
+These criteria are very helpful when choosing projectors, so you can ensure the most enjoyable viewing experience for your family with the ideal home theatre system.